chrisidso/NHLExpansionDraftSimulator/README.md

 The Expansion Draft:

 So, how did they do so well?
-I was curious about this, because if they could do so well then perhaps Seattle's team could do just as well.
+I was curious about this, because if they could do so well then perhaps the Kraken could do just as well.
 Fortunately, information about this was available on-line, where I could look up the NHL expansion draft rules and find a list of transactions made by the Knights related to their expansion draft and the entry draft that followed.